(or colour-to-smell synesthesia)

 Light blue

-= a smell of silk, dry late afternoon air / Yellow = the smell of the sun on a
+= a smell of silk, dry late afternoon air / Yellow = the smell of sunlight on a

 summer afternoon / White and also light grey = spaciousness, freedom, very